PORTLAND’S ORIGINAL HIGH-ENERGY AFRICAN STYLE MARIMBA ENSEMBLE

 CURRENT BAND MEMBERS

 Dancing and playing music brings Aisha Beck much joy.
 She has played in Boka since 2002 and has managed the band with Karin since 2006.
-Aisha played guitar and saxophone as a child; now she enjoys the marimba and mbira.
+Aisha played guitar and saxophone as a child; now she enjoys the marimba.
 Aisha teaches math and theory of knowledge to middle and high school students.
 She spends time biking, hiking, and caring for cats, both her own and ones at the Cat Adoption Team where she volunteers.

 Eric Berkley has been a member of Boka Marimba since the fall of 1994.
 Eric has played drums and percussion in numerous bands throughout his life.
 He graduated college from University of Connecticut and currently works as an IT Manager.